-There have been many that cited these verses to validate the immortal soul doctrine and the belief that, upon death, people go to heaven.
+There have been many that cited the following verses to validate the immortal soul doctrine and the belief that, upon death, people go to heaven.
 However, this description is not literal, but rather is entirely symbolic.
 As Scripture plainly teaches that souls are mortal, and Scripture can not be broken to sute man's vanity.

 In vision, the apostle John saw before him a book or scroll sealed with seven seals.
 As our Moshiach opened each seal (Rev. 5:5), John was shown a preview of an event that would happen in the future (“hereafter” [4:1]).
 Since John was “in the spirit” as the seven seals were opened (vs. 2), the events he witnessed were not actually occurring at that time.
 They were heavenly previews of things that would happen later on earth.